Gkcloud5/Better-future/Learning/Linux/Routing/Routing - Linux.md

 * Router enables machines on a network to communicate with each other as well as the other networks.
 * On a router, we have LAN ports, that allow your machines to connect to the same LAN and you will also have an internet uplink port that connects you to the internet.
 * Router decides where our network packet go and which ones come in.
+* It routes our packet multiple networks to get from it's source host to it's destination host.

+##### How does router work?

+*